The credit union philosophy is people helping people – and that’s exactly what we do. As the Nikkei community, we come together to help one another:

-(1) Only people who are credit union members should borrow there;
+(1) people who are credit union members can borrow here;

 (2) loans are made for "prudent and productive" purposes;

-(3) a person's desire to repay (character) is considered more important than the ability (income) to repay.
+(3) a person's character is considered more important than their income.

-Members are, after all, borrowing their own money and that of their friends.
+Members are, after all, borrowing their own money and that of their friends, family and coworkers.

 These principles still govern most of the world's credit unions.